Al-Bahrani

 At the same time, Maytham Al Bahrani was profoundly influenced by the disciplines of philosophy and mysticism.
-He wrote widely on such theology related philosophical issues as epistemology and ontology.
+He wrote widely on theology related philosophical issues such as epistemology and ontology.

-Al Bahrani's scholarship took in both Imami and Sunni sources; according to University of Bahrain academic, Ali Al Oraibi:
+According to University of Bahrain academic Ali Al Oraibi, Al Bahrani's scholarship was influenced by both Imami and Sunni sources:

-In the 13th Century, Twelvers - particularly mystics. - were a growing influence in Bahrain, which had previously been dominated by the Ismaili Qarmatian sect.
+In the thirteenth century, Twelvers – particularly mystics – were a growing influence in Bahrain, which had previously been dominated by the Ismaili Qarmatian sect.

-The Bahrain school of thought's integration of philosophy and mysticism into Imami Shi'ism had an enduring legacy, influencing fourteenth century theologians such as Ibn Abi Jumhur al-Ahsai'i.
+The Bahrain school of thought's integration of philosophy and mysticism into Imami Shi'ism had an enduring legacy, influencing fourteenth-century theologians such as Ibn Abi Jumhur al-Ahsai'i.
 Politically, the intellectual vitality of al-Bahrani and his contemporaries is credited with converting the Ilkhanid monarch, Mohammed Khudabandeh, to convert to Shi'ism and announce a Shia state.

 He is buried in Mahooz, Bahrain, where a shrine and mosque have been constructed.